seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 814 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 815 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)

-//// 810+4=814
+//// 811+4=815

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 81 (2025, Wednesday, January 29th at 03:46 pm PST)
+//// File version: 82 (2025, Thursday, January 30th at 06:14 pm PST)
-//// Line count (including blank lines and compiler line): 1,151
+//// Line count (including blank lines and compiler line): 1,153

 //// ----------------------------------------------------- \\\\